 Aquinas's Aristotelian idea that humans can rationally understand ethical principles had to deal with the Christian concept that humanity's sinful nature prevented such understanding.
 He held that sin affects our moral life but not our rational life, clearing the way for the use of our human intellect to learn ethical truths.
 He borrowed from Islamic philosophers the conception that intellect is both passive and active.
 Intellect passively takes in sense experience and ideas but actively processes them to abstract universal truths.
 This is a natural process that is inherent in the human mind without requiring illumination from God and that is unaffected by sin (as was commonly taught in Aquinas's time).
 The universals abstracted by the mind from multiple individuals (e.g., "triangle" can be abstracted from individual triangles) are tied to real features in the world, the universals created by God and first existing in the mind of God, who used them to create the objects in the world.
 Put simply, we use our intellect to understand the world God has created.
 It is an orderly and purposeful world, with all of the objects in it receiving their purpose from God.
 By observing the world and reflecting on our observations, we can learn about the natural world, including God's ethical laws, which permeate the natural world.
-Aquinas used this conception to develop what we now know as "natural law"-the idea that ethical truths are ingrained in nature (see Chapter 2 for more on Aquinas's view of natural law).
+Aquinas used this conception to develop what we now know as "natural law"-the idea that ethical truths are ingrained in nature (see Chapter 2 (https://press.rebus.community/intro-to-phil-ethics/chapter/can-we-have-ethics-without-religion-on-divine-command-theory-and-natural-law-theory/) for more on Aquinas's view of natural law).